CORONAVIRUS UPDATE: All events now cancelled through end of September, when we hope to reopen!

 The ACCF site, located one mile west of Canyonville in southern Douglas County, is open to school groups and teachers as part of our Story of Your Place curriculum.
 It’s also periodically open for fun education events open to the public; see upcoming events and plan to join us!
+Unfortunately, the site is not open at this time for hikes or visits outside of these organized events.

 - We offer over 3.5 miles of signed trails, with maps and recommended hikes.
 See also our general trails info, tips on finding your way, and our dog policy.